A Stochastic Binary Opinion Model: Opinion Dominance vs. Balance: The effects of the conformity function : The homogeneous case

 Next, we provide examples with various conformity functions $\phi$ and investigate the stable equilibria to predict dominance or balance.
 We shall also check the prediction from the stable equilibria of the ODE model against computational results of the stationary probability distributions.
 We note that, there are two methods to compute the stationary distributions.
 One is to use the formulas \eqref{eq:pi_n} and \eqref{eq:pi_0} and the other is to use an ODE solver to compute the solution to \eqref{eq:p-derivative}.
 For very large $N$ values, our numerical experiments suggest that using \eqref{eq:pi_n} and \eqref{eq:pi_0} provide more accurate results compared to the ODE solver.
 Hence, throughout this study, we refer to \eqref{eq:pi_n} and \eqref{eq:pi_0} to verify our predictions from the stable equilibria of \eqref{eq:binary-ode-gen}.

-\textbf{Example 1} Consider the simplest example of $\phi(x) =x$.
+\begin{example} Consider the simplest example of $\phi(x) =x$.
 This is convex, but not strictly so.
 In this case, the rate that an agent changes his/her opinion is $\frac{n}{N} + \beta$.
 Using \eqref{eq:binary-ode-gen}, we can conclude that as $N$ gets large $X_N(t)$ converges to $x(t)$, where

 Since this ODE has a unique equilibrium at $\overline{x} = \frac{1}{2}$ that is globally attractive, regardless of spontaneity coefficient $ \beta>0$, it is expected that the group will reach balance of opinions as can be observed in Fig.~\ref{fig:exact_gen1_x}.
-We note that in Fig.~\ref{fig:exact_gen1_x}(b) the bell shape curve becomes narrower as N gets larger.

-It is thus interesting to note that as long as $\beta>0$, no matter how small, one expects balance of opinions.
+We note that, as can be seen in Fig.~\ref{fig:exact_gen1_x}(b), when $\beta$ is small (in this case $\beta= 0.01$) , this results in a a wider bell shaped curve.
+That is, stationary probabilities are still non zero around the equilibrium point.
+However, as $N$ gets larger, the bell shaped curve becomes narrower.
+It is thus interesting to note that for $\beta>0$, no matter how small, one expects balance of opinions for sufficiently large $N$.